shion-h/TopicModels/README.md

 If you also use scripts, you should install miniconda.
 After installation of it, you should execute following commands.
-`conda install numpy, scipy, pandas`
+`conda install numpy scipy pandas`
 # Usage
 ## Latent Dirichlet Allocation
  LDA [BOW file] [-options]